Derivator Six-Functor-Formalisms -- Construction II: The input for the construction of derivator six-functor-formalisms

 using that $\iota_{k,!}$ commutes with arbitrary homotopy left Kan extensions.
 Hence $\iota_!$ is also computed point-wise on $(I, S)$ for $\mathcal{E} \cong \pi_{3,!} \mathcal{F}$.

 Hence we are left to show that $(\pi_3^*\iota)_!$ is computed point-wise on $\mathcal{F}$ on $\tw I \times I$.
 For a morphism $\alpha: i \rightarrow j$ in $I$ we have using (Der1)

 because of the assumption (\ref{eqcommpointwise2}) and commutation of $(-)_!$ with homotopy colimits.
 Furthermore, because of (Der1), $(-)_!$ is clearly computed point-wise on the discrete diagram $\Hom(j, k)$ over any object in $\SSS(\Hom(j, k))$.
-If $\Hom(j, k)$ is infinite we need (Der1) also for infinite sets, that is, $\DD$ has to be infinite.
+If $\Hom(j, k)$ is infinite we need (Der1${}^\infty$), that is, $\DD$ has to be infinite.
 Then this is isomorphic to

 using that $j_!$ commutes with $\iota_!$ because $j^*$ commutes with $\iota^*$.
 And finally to

 using that $(\pi_3^*\iota)_!$ commutes with $e_\alpha^*$.
 A tedious check shows that this composition of isomorphisms is the exchange morphism associated with the commutation of $(\pi_3^*\iota)^*$ and $(\alpha, k)^*$. \end{proof}